Who are we?

 Godalming Museum Trust runs Godalming Museum in partnership with Godalming Town Council.
 The Trust abides by Town Council policy and procedures for collecting and processing information, which you can see on the Godalming Town Council website www.godalming-tc.gov.uk/data-protection.
 This Privacy Notice will give you more detailed information about the data which is collected and processed by Godalming Museum Trust.

 We collect the information we need to operate, support and publicise Godalming Museum and information of historical interest for the museum collection.

-Before we ask you for personal information we will consider whether we really need it and will collect the minimum necessary.
+Before we ask you for personal data we will consider whether we really need it and will collect the minimum necessary.

 - Members and supporters of Godalming Museum Trust

 - Godalming Museum visitors and service users

 - Volunteers, contractors and Godalming Town Council staff working at Godalming Museum

 - People donating items, including memories and other information, to the museum collection

 - People who feature in archives or other records donated to the museum collection (for instance records of the activities of community groups)